mondrian-framework/mondrian-framework/packages/cli/README.md

 Mondrian CLI is a command line tool to help you detect breaking changes on your GraphQL and OpenAPI schemas.

+Some functionality of this CLI is also available on our [CI Tools](https://ci-tools.mondrianframework.com) which is a free service to help you detect breaking changes on your GraphQL and OpenAPI schemas.

 ## Installation

 Just install it globally using npm: